 To choose a better alternative to sea buckthorn oil, try to find a product that uses the whole sea buckthorn berry instead of only the seeds or the pulp.
 In fact, all parts of the berry have their unique nutritional value, and only by enjoying all parts, you get the maximum benefit.
 Options that usually use the whole berry are:

-- Whole sea buckthorn berries: Depending on where you live, you can ovvasionally buy fresh or frozen sea buckthorn berries.
+- Whole sea buckthorn berries: Depending on where you live, you can occasionally buy fresh or frozen sea buckthorn berries.
 While this is the most natural way to enjoy them, it is quite rare to find them fresh or frozen.

 - Sea buckthorn powder: Freeze-drying and powdering whole sea buckthorns (not from juice or parts of the fruit) immediately after they had been picked is one of the best ways to preserve their nutritional value and taste.
 Wild sea buckthorn powder is a sustainable choice, too.
 When the berries grow wild, no irrigation or pesticides are present.
-Furthermore, the powder requires no refrigeration, and its shelf life is long, minimizing food waste.
+Furthermore, the sea buckthorn powder requires no refrigeration, and its shelf life is long, minimizing food waste.

 - Sea buckthorn juice: When juice is made by using the whole sea buckthorn berries and with no added sugar, it is also a good choice for enjoying its health benefits to the maximum.
 Unfortunately, many sea buckthorn juices have a lot of added sugar and/or preservatives, making them a less healthy option.